hotosm/learnosm/beginner/papers.rst

 * Once you have your walking paper scanned and saved on the computer, open your web browser and return to walking-papers.org, just as before.
-* Click on the “Upload” tab.
+* Click on the "Upload" tab.

   .. figure:: ../_static/paper_upload.png
      :align: center
      :width: 500px

-* Click “Browse...” and navigate to the file where you scanned/photographed your Walking Paper.
+* Click "Browse..." and navigate to the file where you scanned/photographed your Walking Paper.
-* Click “Send.”
+* Click "Send."
 * It may take a few minutes for your paper to upload, depending on the speed of your internet connection.
 When the upload finishes, you will see a new page with a couple questions about your scan.